flutter/flutter/docs/engine/testing/Testing-the-engine.md

 - Add the `--ios-variant ios_debug_sim_unopt_arm64` argument when using an arm64 Mac simulator (built with `--simulator-cpu=arm64`).

 This script only has a limited amount of smartness.
 If you've never built the engine before, it'll build the test and classes under test with a reasonable default configuration.
 If you've built the engine before, it'll re-build the engine with the same GN flags.
-You may want to double check your GN flags (https://github.com/flutter/flutter/wiki/Compiling-the-engine#compiling-for-ios-from-macos) if you haven't built the engine for a while.
+You may want to double check your GN flags ([See compiling for ios from macos](../contributing/Compiling-the-engine.md#compiling-for-ios-from-macos)) if you haven't built the engine for a while.

 Behind the scenes, it invokes GN and Ninja to build the tests and dependencies into a single `.dylib`.
 Then it uses Xcode and the Xcode project at